Lapland & Santa Claus

 Holiday in Lapland

 Finnish Lapland is the perfect destination in summer for trekkers, hikers, and even cyclists who want to get away from it all, to spend time alone exploring a landscape that is ever changing.
 All twelve of Finland’s Wilderness Areas are located here, which together cover an area of 15,000 sq. km.
 Lapland is also home to five of the nine National Hiking Areas, ranging in size from Inari, which covers 1,215 sq. km. to Iso-Syöte which is a mere 11.5 sq. km.
-You’ll also find seven of the country’s thirty seven (yes, 37!!)
-National Parks here, covering a total area of 7,076 sq. km.
+You’ll also find seven of the country’s forty (yes, 40!!!)
+National Parks here, covering a total area of around 10,000 sq. km.

 Combined, these areas offer the adventurer over 22,000 square kilometres of natural beauty to explore and enjoy.
 Next to, and within, many of these parks, trails and wilderness areas are visitor centres where you can get advice from experienced local guides to help plan your trip, and within the areas are free open wilderness huts where you can stay overnight, day huts, and even Lapp pole tents, all provided free.
 It’s also worth remembering that the further north you go in Finnish Lapland, the more hours of sunlight you get in the summer; in fact at the most northern tip of the country the sun doesn’t set for 73 days.